rockstor/rockstor-doc/clients.rst

 Mac OS
 ^^^^^^

    On a Mac OS, the Rockstor server will appear in the Finder sidebar, as an entry of the form **Rockstor@<ip-address>**.
-Connecting to the server can be done by clicking on the entry, and authenticating as a specific user who has permissions to access the share, (or as a guest user, if the share has Guest OK set to true) as shown below.
+Connecting to the server can be done by clicking on the entry, and authenticating as a specific user who has permissions to access the Share, (or as a guest user, if the Share has Guest OK set to true) as shown below.

    .. image:: smb_mac_auth.png
       :scale: 65%